-The Snake plant (Sansevieria) is also known by the common names:
+The Snake plant (Sansevieria) is also known as the Viper Bowstring hemp.

-Most people don’t realize this rugged, ubiquitous houseplant (Sansevieria trifasciata reclassified as Dracaena trifasciata) can sometimes flower.
+Do Snake Plants Flower?
+Yes!
+Most people don’t realize the rugged, ubiquitous houseplant (Sansevieria trifasciata reclassified as Dracaena trifasciata) can sometimes flower.

 This is a rare occasion and never happens more than once annually, usually in the springtime, and usually only with plants living outdoors year-round.